EricCabrol/Metro/README.md

 => in fact there are as many difficulties to identify the stops, so I switched back to the constant accel solution

 - `find_constant_accel_all.py` : asks for confirmation after each trip, which allows to modify the timestamps file before validating
+30th May 2024 : still often fails with "Could not find annotations" even when the number of stops seems OK #TODO

 ### Identifying stops from recordings names